Sesquina/ayda-ai/README.md

-# Ayda AI
+# Medalyn

-Ayda AI is a caregiver assistant prototype built with Flutter and Firebase.
+Medalyn is a caregiver assistant prototype built with Flutter and Firebase.
 The project demonstrates the login → upload → summary journey with mocked data while keeping the structure ready for production integrations.

-## 🌿 Ayda AI — Health Communication Platform
+## 🌿 Medalyn — Health Communication Platform

-Ayda is a **health communication layer** that converts unstructured medical data into structured, plain-language insights for families.
+Medalyn is a **health communication layer** that converts unstructured medical data into structured, plain-language insights for families.
 The platform offers a web UI for caregivers and APIs that clinics, payers, and partners can embed.

 ### Core value